The heat is off West Ham boss Bilic - but for how long?

 The Hammers are off the mark this season, and off the bottom of the table too, but Bilic remains the bookmakers' favourite to be the next Premier League manager to lose his job and there are several reasons why.

-Bilic's future is supposedly in doubt because of questionable tactics and team selections, not just the fact his side had started the season by losing three successive away games while the London Stadium was unavailable.
+Bilic's future is supposedly in doubt because of questionable tactics and team selections, not just the fact his side had started the season by losing three successive away games while London Stadium was unavailable.

 An apparent disagreement between the Croat and West Ham's owners David Sullivan and David Gold, about why some signings did not happen in the transfer window, has hardly helped his situation.